submorphic/Modern-Fullstack-Serverless-/Ch8.md

 When creating a resolver, or resolvers, for this type, here is an example chain of actions that you could assume would happen when a request is made for stages and corresponding performances:

+1. The main Stage GraphQL resolver will use the stage ID to retrieve the stage information from the Stage table in the database.

+2. The field of performances on the Stage type will have its own GraphQL resolver.
+This resolver should use the stage ID to retrieve the related performances by querying the database using a GSI, returning only the performances for that stage ID.